Myalgic encephalomyelitis

 Orthostatic intolerance

 People with ME/CFS may experience orthostatic intolerance, including postural orthostatic tachycardia syndrome (PoTS).
-Refer people with orthostatic intolerance to secondary care if their symptoms are severe or worsening, or there are concerns that another condition may be the cause.
+Clear advice should be given on adequate and frequent fluid intake, including on getting up in the morning and prior to activity.
+They should be encouraged to use compression stockings.
+PoTS is manageable for most people without further input but referral to secondary care should be considered if their symptoms are severe or worsening, or if there are concerns that another condition may be the cause.
+However there are limited NHS services for PoTS in most of the UK.

 Pain

-Chronic pain is commonly associated with ME/CFS.
-Consider referring the person to specialist pain services if appropriate.
+Chronic pain is sometimes associated with ME/CFS.
+Consider referring the person to specialist pain services if appropriate and if available.

 Medicines

 People with ME/CFS may be more intolerant of drug treatment.
-Therefore consider starting medicines at a lower dose than in usual clinical practice, and gradually increasing the dose if the medicine is tolerated.
+Consider starting any medication at a lower dose, and gradually increasing the dose if tolerated.

 Dietary management and strategies

 Adequate fluid intake and a well-balanced diet are essential.
-Refer people with ME/CFS for a dietetic assessment by a dietician with a special interest in ME/CFS if they are losing weight and at risk of malnutrition, gaining weight, or following a restrictive diet.
+NICE advises that referral for a dietetic assessment by a dietician with a special interest in ME/CFS shpuld be considered for people with ME/CFS if they are losing weight and at risk of malnutrition, gaining weight, or following a restrictive diet.
+Again, this is unlikely to be available in most parts of the UK.

 Children and young people with ME/CFS who are losing weight or have faltering growth or dietary restrictions should be referred to a paediatric dietician with a special interest in ME/CFS.